ivy-llc/ivy/docs/partial_source/deep_dive/6_data_types.rst

 :func:`torch.promote_types`, as these will generally have promotion rules which will subtly differ from one another and from Ivy's unified promotion rules.

-On the other hand, each frontend framework has it's own set of rules for how data types should be promoted, and their own local implementation of :func:`ivy.promote_types` and :func:`ivy.promote_types_of_inputs`.
+On the other hand, each frontend framework has its own set of rules for how data types should be promoted, and their own type promoting functions :func:`promote_types_frontend_name` and :func:`promote_types_of_frontend_name_inputs` in :mod:`ivy/functional/frontends/frontend_name/__init__.py`.
-We should always use these frontend-specific functions in any frontend implementation, to ensure we follow exactly the same promotion rules as the frontend framework uses.
+We should always use these functions in any frontend implementation, to ensure we follow exactly the same promotion rules as the frontend framework uses.

 Arguments in other Functions